-Using the Scarlett 18i8 as a stand-alone mixer
+Using the Scarlett 8i6 as a stand-alone mixer

-The Scarlett 18i8 has the ability to store a mix configuration defined in Focusrite Control within the hardware.
-This feature lets you configure it - for example, as an on-stage keyboard mixer - using your computer, and upload the configuration to the device itself.
-Then you can use the Scarlett 18i8 as a simple local mixer as part of your keyboard rig to control the overall mix of multiple keyboards.
+The Scarlett 8i6 has the ability to store a mix configuration defined in Focusrite Control within the hardware.
+This feature lets you configure it - for example, as an on-stage sub-mixer - using your computer, and upload the configuration to the device itself.
+Then you can use the Scarlett 8i6 as a mixer as part of your equipment rig to control the overall mix of multiple instruments.

-In the example illustrated, three stereo keyboards are connected to the inputs of the Scarlett 18i8; the Monitor Outputs go to the main PA system.
-The performer can adjust the gain for two of the keyboards against the third from the front panel; he/she can also adjust the overall level of the keyboard mix.
+In the example shown, a guitar, stereo and mono synths and a groovebox are connected to the six analogue inputs of the Scarlett 8i6; Outputs 1 and 2 go to the main PA system.
+You can set up a rough mix in Focusrite Control and adjust the levels of the two mono sources against the stereo ones from the front panel.

-Using the Scarlett 18i8 as a stand-alone preamp
+Using the Scarlett 8i6 as a stand-alone preamp

-Using the digital connections on the Scarlett 18i8 3rd gen, S/PDIF, it is possible to use it as a two-channel standalone preamp.
+Using the digital connections on the Scarlett 8i6 3rd gen, S/PDIF, you can use it as a two-channel standalone preamp.

 You can connect two input sources to any of the inputs on the Scarlett (microphone, line or inst) and using Focusrite Control you can route the analogue inputs directly to the S/PDIF outputs.
-Then you can connect the S/PDIF output to the S/PDIF input on another interface to expand that interface's channel count, for example a second Scarlett 18i8, or larger interface such as a Scarlett 18i20.
+Then you can connect the S/PDIF output to the S/PDIF input on another interface to expand that interface's channel count, for example a second Scarlett 8i6, or larger interface such as a Scarlett 18i20.